sdfb/sdfb/README.md

     ## To populate this file run the following commands in order:
     ## Note, as of January 2016 you may have to first create users with email addresses "sdfbadmin@example.com" and "odnbadmin@example.com" - this is to set up artificial users who will referenced in the created_by and approved_by fields for the original database entries.
 To do this, make sure postgres is open, start the server with 'rails s' and go directly to http://localhost:3000/sign_up to create the two accounts.
 (The http://localhost:3000 landing page will not function properly until after you have populated the people, as the lack of a Francis Bacon node throws up an error.)
+    ## If you get a server connection error and cannot create/populate anything, try Daniel's answer in http://stackoverflow.com/questions/23348774/fatal-no-pg-hba-conf-entry-for-host-fe801lo0

     ```
     rake db:populate_people